-He or she can help you establish that you’re due a “multiplier” of your total medical expenses, lost wages, or other more tangible or easily proven damages.
+You need to prove that your pain and suffering came from the other party's negligence.
+Your lawyer can help you establish that you’re due a “multiplier” of your total medical expenses, lost wages, or other more tangible or easily proven damages.
 Your legal counsel may also be able to get you “special damages” in some circumstances.

 They will assist you in collecting the evidence needed to prove your claim and to show beyond a doubt that your pain and suffering warrant compensation.
 They may:

 - take statements from experts,